We are delighted you are considering applying for a job at the National Gallery. We hope the information in this section will encourage you to apply.

-At the moment the Gallery has about 600 employees ranging from security staff, curators and art handlers to conservators and finance staff, and from fund raisers and front of house staff to education, exhibition and design experts.
+The Gallery has employees ranging from curators and art handlers to conservators and finance staff, and from fund raisers and commercial services staff to learning, exhibition and design experts.

-All staff are based in central London.
-Depending on the work they do, some are located in the Gallery itself on the north side of Trafalgar Square.
-Others are in refurbished open-plan offices behind the Gallery's Sainsbury Wing.
+All employees are based in central London.
+Currently some are located in the Gallery itself on the north side of Trafalgar Square.
+Others are in open-plan offices behind the Gallery's Sainsbury Wing.
+We are happy to talk flexible working for all our roles and are continuously looking for ways to work increase remote working.

 Where does the Gallery advertise vacancies?